-Pupils have the opportunity to attend Queensway Gym to take part in health-related exercises.
+Pupils in Year 3 & 4 have the opportunity to attend Queensway Gym to take part in healthrelated exercises.
 Again, you will be informed when it's your child's turn to attend.
-There is a charge for this.
+There is a small charge for this.

 HOMEWORK